talal-nabulsi/algo-spork/Index-Hashmap-Sum-Presum.md

-# The Index-Hashmap-Sum max subarray paradigm
+# The Index-Hashmap-Sum-Presum max subarray paradigm P
 ## Difficulty:easy

 This problem usually invovles finding a maximum subarray with some type of subarray